How to Enable Application Performance Monitoring¶

 Step4: Analyze Data in TrueWatch Explorer¶

-After starting the script file, you can try accessing the Python application and then analyze the tracing data in the "Application Performance Monitoring" section of the TrueWatch workspace.
+After starting the script file, you can try accessing the Python application, then view and analyze the trace data in the "Application Performance Monitoring" section of the TrueWatch workspace.

-1) In "Application Performance Monitoring" - "Services," you can view the two services collected.
-Includes service type, request count, response time, etc.
+1) Under "Application Performance Monitoring" - "Services", you can view the two collected services.
+It includes service type, request count, response time, etc.

-2) In "Application Performance Monitoring" - "Traces," you can view the creation time, status, duration, etc., of the flask service traces.
+2) Under "Application Performance Monitoring" - "Traces", you can view the trace creation time, status, duration, etc., of the flask service.

-3) Click on the trace to view the trace details, including flame graphs, Span lists, service call relationships, and associated logs and hosts.
-This can help you quickly locate issues, ensure system stability, and improve user experience.
+3) Click on a trace to view detailed information, including flame graphs, Span lists, service call relationships, and associated logs and hosts, which helps you quickly identify issues, ensure system stability, and improve user experience.

-Explanation of related trace terms.
-For more information about traces, refer to the documentation Trace Analysis.
+The explanation of key terms related to traces is as follows.
+For more introduction to traces, please refer to the document Trace Analysis.

 Keyword | Definition |